-The existing land use data table (Table 2a) shows that among all the land use types, the largest amount and percent share of the County's total land area is rural residential, followed by land preservation (including agriculture and resources) and open space.
-Those types of the land use account to 58.79% of the total land acreage of Baltimore County1.
-The land use data demonstrate the County's commitment and endeavor on sensible development and resource preservation.
+The existing land use data (Table 2a) show that among all the land use types, the largest amount and percent share of the County's total land area is rural residential, followed by land preservation (including agriculture and resources) as well as open space.
+Those types of land use account for 63.77% of the total land acreage of the County.
+Map 9 on page II-14 depicts existing land use patterns.